rachaelbabister/from-house-to-home-api/README.md

 # **FROM HOUSE TO HOME API**

-From House to Home API is a Django based web application for [From House to Home](https://github.com/rachaelbabister/from-house-to-home), designed for users to share their home improvement photos or inspirational photos.
+From House to Home API is a Django-based web application for [From House to Home](https://github.com/rachaelbabister/from-house-to-home), designed for users to share their home improvement photos or inspirational photos.
 The API enables user authentication, profile management, leaving comments, liking other posts and following other users.

 ![From House to Home](docs/images/FromHouseToHome-logo.jpg)